We have been welcoming students from Ghana since 1926 and currently have an active Alumni Association of Ghana.

 Glasgow is Scotland’s largest city and is home to the largest student population in Scotland.
 Glaswegians’ reputation for friendliness means that wherever you come from, it's easy to treat the city as your second home.
 Glasgow is an official Unesco ‘City of Music’ and also has more parks than any other city in Europe.

 The University will consider students who gained all As and Bs in WAEC Senior School Certificate for direct entry into first year.
-Students who have taken a recognised foundation or access programme or equivalent will also be considered, as well as those students who have studied GCE A Levels or IB.
-If you do not qualify for direct entry to our undergraduate programmes you may be considered for entry to our pre-entry programmes at Glasgow International College.
+Students who have taken a recognised foundation or access programme or equivalent will also be considered.

 We will consider applications to Masters degrees from graduates holding an upper second class honours degree from a national university.
-In some cases we may consider a lower second class honours degree for entry.
+We will not consider work experience in lieu of academic qualifications unless explicitly outlined in the programme entry criteria.

 - University of Glasgow funding